NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 HTML and Calendar Rendering

-set mailcap_path = "$XDG_CONFIG_HOME/neomutt/mailcap"
+set mailcap_path = "$XDG_CONFIG_HOME/neomutt/config/mailcap"

 auto_view text/calendar